“Divergent plate tectonics pull apart from each other producing rift valleys at mid-oceanic ridges.”

 And it turns out, these mid-oceanic ridges (rift valleys) has the youngest geologic rocks on the planet.
 Generally, ocean floor consists of mostly igneous rocks “basalt” which spread at these mid-oceanic ridges.

 Beneath the oceans, lava erupts every day.
 Because it’s all are underground, we don’t realize it’s even happening.

 Actually, the Earth has 70,000 km of continuous volcanoes under the ocean.
 More specifically, the volcanoes are at mid-oceanic ridges.
 If you took all the water away from the oceans, it would be the most prominent feature on Earth.

 Plate tectonics begin at mid-oceanic ridges where plates are moving apart.
 Because plates pull apart from each other at divergent plates, lava spews out to create the youngest geological rocks on Earth.

 - AFRICAN PLATE: The African Plate is in the process of rifting apart into two separate plates where it will become ocean.
 In addition, the Somalian and Nubian plates will one day tear apart and become new ocean.

-Youngest rock is oceanic crust at divergent plate boundaries
+The youngest rock form at divergent plate boundaries

 Hidden beneath Earth’s oceans, underwater volcanoes spew out lava at mid-oceanic ridges (rift valleys).